phanhoang1366/GA4YAFS/README.md

 You can then pass the generated placement JSON to YAFS's JSONPlacement instead of loading from scenarios/allocDefinition.json.

-#### Enhancements

-See [ENHANCEMENTS.md](ENHANCEMENTS.md) for detailed information about advanced features and alignment with the original research paper.

 ## License

 This project is licensed under the GPLv3 License - see the LICENSE file for details.